Updated: May 29, 2025

 No, with the implementation of the new legislation that came into force on 7 October 2023, real estate options and capital transfers no longer serve as qualifying investment avenues within the program.

-Nevertheless, numerous alternative investment pathways remain eligible for the program.
+Nevertheless, numerous alternative investment pathways remain eligible for the program, including the Portugal Golden Visa Investment Funds route.

 How much is it to buy a house in Portugal?